igorkasyanchuk/rails_time_travel/README.md

 ![CI](https://github.com/igorkasyanchuk/rails_time_travel/workflows/MiniTest/badge.svg)

-Time travel with timecop for your Rails development (and staring env for example).
+Time travel with `timecop` for your Rails app (in development, staging or other env).

 Very often you need to create objects or other things in the "past".
 With thins gem and excellent `timecop` gem you can freeze time to any date/time.